memgraph/docs/docs/database-functionalities/streams/kafka-streams.md

 ## Configuring Memgraph

 As Memgraph can connect to only one Kafka cluster at once, the list of bootstrap servers can be set by the `--kafka-bootstrap-servers` configuration option.
 It has to be set explicitly.
+Morever, the user can overwrite the default list of brokers passed to `--kafka-bootstrap-servers` by setting the `BOOTSTRAP_SERVERS <brokers>` option on a `CREATE STREAM` clause.

 ## Creating the stream